-Imagine I announce I am going to sell a $100 bill by auction, and the bidding starts at only $1.
+Imagine I am going to sell a $100 bill by auction, and the bidding starts at only $1.

 The only rule of the game is this: If you are the 2nd-highest bidder, you still have to pay what you bid, but you don’t get the $100 bill.

 I get bids for $1, $2, $3.
 Why not?
 Someone might win $100 for only $3!
 But the bids keep coming.

-Once they get to $99, though, the person offering $98 thinks, “Uh oh.
-The other person isn’t backing down,” and raises their bid to $100 so as not to be 2nd-lowest and lose the entire $98.
+Once they get to $99, the person offering $98 thinks, “Uh oh.
+The other person isn’t backing down,” and raises their bid to $100 so as not to be 2nd-highest and lose the entire $98.

 But now the person offering $99 raises their bid to $101.
 Better to lose only $1 than $99, right?
 Soon they’re offering me well over $100 to buy a $100 bill, just hoping the other person quits first.

-The real problem: not thinking it through in advance.
+The real problem was not thinking it through in advance.